cs1302uga/cs1302-minesweeper-alpha/README.md

 ```

 After the player correctly entered the command `q`, the game
-displayed the goodbye message and the program exited gracefully.
+displayed the goodbye message and the program exited *gracefully*
+(as defined elsewhere in this document).

 #### Player Wins

 When the player wins the game, the following message should be displayed
-to the player and the game should exit gracefully:
+to the player and the game should exit *gracefully* (as defined
+elsewhere in this document):

 ```